What does Your True Story actually do?

 What if I want to include difficult or sensitive topics?

-We can absolutely hold space for grief, conflict, trauma, or mistakes—gently and respectfully.
+I can absolutely hold space for grief, conflict, trauma, or mistakes—gently and respectfully.
 We’ll talk about who the book is for, how much detail is appropriate, and how to frame difficult moments in a way that feels honest and safe.
 I'm open-minded and respectful.

 Do you fact-check everything?

 You are the primary source for your story.
 I’ll flag anything that seems unclear or inconsistent and may suggest checking certain dates or details.
-For company histories or public claims, we may agree on a fact-checking step with your team.

 Can other family members / team members contribute?